dcampos/nvim-snippy/README.md

 * Core Neovim only, no external dependencies.
 * Built-in `extmarks` integration, avoiding insertion of markers in the text.
-* Straighforward snippet file format: no need to edit JSON files by hand.
+* Straightforward snippet file format: no need to edit JSON files by hand.
 * Eliminates the need to define snippets in Lua or Vimscript code.
 * Clean and standard snippet syntax.

 ## FAQ

-#### Is feature X from Ultisnips available?
+#### Is feature X from UltiSnips available?

 This question is sometimes asked, and the answer is usually no. UltiSnips is a great snippet manager for those who want advanced snippet features, such as